Lae-Alfheim/open.sh/README.md

 - option to start and login through ftp
 - summary of updates, would then give you a summary then two options, update or do not update
 - version auto update notify.
-- shrink photo for faster loading
+- shrink photo for faster loading of readme
+- add clock to client and server
 - __~~phase out open.sh~~__
 - __~~add makefile~~__
 - __~~add readme how to use program~~__